node-organic/organic-plasma/README.md

 ___returns___

-* `Promise<Array>` - returns a Promise which resolves to Array of Objects been the result of any reactions been triggered by the emit.
+* `Promise<Array>` - returns a Promise which resolves to Array of Objects been the result of any reactions triggered by the emit.

+___throws___

+* `Array<Error>` - throws an Array of Error objects

 ___notes___

-* The emit operation awaits any reactions in sequence based on their registration via `plasma.on`
+* Awaits any reactions in sequence based on their registration via `plasma.on`
-* The returned results are not ordered
+* Halts when a reaction throws
+* Doesn't halt when a reaction returns error via callback signature

 ### plasma.store(c) : Promise<Array>